 - a.
-The external auditors' report expresses reservations concerning the board's conduct of the company, or reveals serious shortcomings in the exercise of board members' duties or deficiencies of the internal control system. - g.
-A shareholder resolution or question or any other factual element reveal serious deficiencies in the board's conduct of the company's affairs. - h.
-The company, the board of directors or any of its members are the subject of legal proceedings or convictions in connection with company business.. - i.
-There is profound disagreement concerning the management of the company's affairs or the decisions of the Board or some of its members. - j.
+The external auditors' report expresses reservations concerning the board's conduct of the company, or reveals serious shortcomings in the exercise of board members' duties or deficiencies of the internal control system. - b.
+The board of directors refuses to place a validly tabled shareholder resolution on the agenda or refuses to implement a shareholder resolution that received a majority of votes at previous general meetings - c.
+The company, the board of directors or any of its members are the subject of legal proceedings or convictions in connection with company business. - d.
+There is profound disagreement concerning the management of the company's affairs or the decisions of the board of directors or some of its members. - e.
 Serious shortcomings in corporate governance constitute a major risk for the company and its shareholders.

-- k.
-The size of the board of directors has persistently remained below 4 members. - I. There is a strong deterioration of the company's financial situation due to successive poor financial results, large impairments or significant new provisions for litigation costs. - m.
-The company is in a situation of capital loss, of over indebtedness, in a definitive moratorium, or there is a material uncertainty on the ability of the company to continue as a going concern. - n.
-The board of directors has made decisions that constitute a major environmental or social risk or it does not recognise the major environmental/social issues that the company faces. - o.
-The company is involved in an accident that seriously harmed the employees' health, local communities or the natural environment. - p.
-There are well grounded accusations against the company for serious violations of internationally recognised human rights of employees, local communities, or the company is complicit in such violations along the supply chain. - q.
-The company refuses to recognise the negative impact of some of its products or its operations on humans or the natural environment.
+- f.
+The size of the board of directors has persistently remained below 4 members. - g.
+There is a strong deterioration of the company's financial situation due to successive poor financial results, large impairments or significant new provisions for litigation costs. - h.
+The company is in a situation of capital loss, of over indebtedness, in a definitive moratorium, or there is a material uncertainty on the ability of the company to continue as a going concern. - i.
+The board of directors has made decisions that constitute a major environmental or social risk or it does not recognise the major environmental/social issues that the company faces. - j.
+The company is involved in an accident that seriously harmed the employees' health, local communities or the natural environment. - k.
+There are well grounded accusations against the company for serious violations of internationally recognised human rights of employees, local communities, or the company is complicit in such violations along the supply chain. - I. The company refuses to recognise the negative impact of some of its products or its operations on humans or the natural environment.